Skip to main content

 Future pandemics must safeguard against microplastics

-The highest level of microplastics were recorded at Tilbury.
-By the third lockdown overall microplastic levels had reduced to 5.5 pieces found per 1 litre.
+The highest level of microplastics was recorded at Tilbury.
+By the third lockdown, overall microplastic levels had reduced to 5.5 pieces found per 1 litre.

-"Results in the third lockdown reflect public attitudes to the pandemic as less people were wearing face coverings and they were less cases which led to a decrease in PPE usage," said Ria.
+"Results in the third lockdown reflect public attitudes to the pandemic as fewer people were wearing face coverings and there were fewer cases, which led to a decrease in PPE usage," said Ria.

 "Regional and national actions and policies should be developed that focus on decreasing sources of plastic pollution and changing public behaviour, as well as prioritising clean-ups to limit the long-term impacts of plastic use during the Covid-19 and similar future pandemics," she concluded.